 What is the best PC strategy game?
 The genre was first invented way back in 1938 when Winston Churchill looked out an aeroplane window over France and thought, "Hey, this would make a really cool videogame, whatever that is."

-Since then there have been about a hundred million different strategy games, simulating about as many different kinds of fighting as we humans have had reasons to fight one another.
-From the all-encompassing broad strokes of the Civilization series to the individually rendered blades of the Total War games, and from the unflinchingly realistic depictions of Europa Universalis to the far flung fantasy tech of StarCraft, the genre is as diverse as they come.
+Since then, there have been about a hundred million different strategy games, simulating about as many different kinds of fighting as we humans have had reasons to fight one another.
+From the all-encompassing broad strokes of the Civilization series to the individually rendered blades of the Total War games, and the unflinchingly realistic depictions of Europa Universalis, not to forget the far-flung fantasy tech of StarCraft – the genre is as diverse as they come.

 World domination starts with knowing the latest about PC games, and where better to take your first step than the PCGamesN homepage?

 But which are the absolute top strategy games on PC?
 Which are the best strategy games on Steam?
 Well, just drag a selection box over our bodies and right-click on the horizon, and we'll all be on our way to finding out.

 With Total War: Warhammer, the iconic strategy series dipped an experimental toe into fantasy.
 The joyous fun of dragons and magic (not to mention a popular licence) made for mass appeal and record sales, but Creative Assembly didn’t forget how to make a good strategy game.
 The character of Warhammer’s factions was channelled into engaging campaign mechanics that varied for the first time, encouraging replayability, and unit rosters that enabled a better Lord of the Rings battle simulator than any other game out there